CliftonStrengths Test - Free Alternative To Gallup's StrengthsFinder

 There are a plethora of different strengths you can have.
 Each of these strengths is broadly categorized under one of 34 different strength talent themes in the CliftonStrengths test.

 Just a few of the strengths that are tested for include adaptability, positivity, empathy, responsibility, strategic thinking, communication, and so on.
 Notice that all of these qualities are soft skills.
 CliftonStrengths does not test for your hard or technical skill levels.

 At the end of the test, you will be given a report that details how developed each of these strength themes is to you.
 You will see which strength categories you use most often and most effectively.
 After this, you can start finding ways to grow upon these existing strengths.

-Who is the CliftonStrengths Assessment For?
+For Whom is the CliftonStrengths Assessment?

 Clifton strengths test can benefit a large number of individuals.
 Already, millions of people across the world, with different backgrounds, jobs, values, and strengths have taken the assessment.

 If you are someone who truly wants to use a strength-based approach to growth, or is curious about their own talents, the CliftonStrengths assessment is for you.
 Those that we’re recently unemployed or searching for a new job should especially consider taking this test.

 At a time when your life may be confusing or even worrying, getting reassurance about your strengths is immensely powerful.
 Not only that, but CliftonStrengths can also help you select a career that best suits your abilities and maximizes your odds of reaching your full potential.